912-Danciu-Diana/intern-App-DanciuDiana/README.md

-## Overview
-This application is a simple React-based web application that allows users to manage a list of cards.
-Each card contains a title and a description.
-The app provides functionality to view all cards, add new cards, update existing cards, and delete cards.

 ## Features
 - **View Cards**: All cards are displayed with their titles and descriptions.
 - **Add a Card**: Users can add a new card by entering a title and description into the provided fields and then submitting them.